kcamnairb/antismash_parser/README.md

 ## Installation

 To use this script, you need to have R installed on your system.
-You also need to install the following R packages: tidyverse, rvest, and janitor.
-You can install them using the command `install.packages(c("tidyverse", "rvest", "janitor"))`.
+You also need to install the following R packages: tidyverse, rvest, janitor, and argparser.
+You can install them using the command `install.packages(c("tidyverse", "rvest", "janitor", "argparser"))`.

 ## Usage